lf-lang/lf-demos/simulation/README.md

 1. **Asynchronous interaction**.
 The simulator runs as fast as it does and sends data to LF when it does, and receives data from LF when LF sends it.
 The LF program runs in real time (fast == false) and schedules physical actions whenever it receives data from the simulator.

 2. **LF polls simulator**.
 The simulator runs as fast as it does and responds to queries for data from LF (either for sensor data or commands) whenever LF makes those queries.
 The LF program runs in real time (fast == false) and uses timers to drive polling of the sensors and sending actuator commands to the simulator.
-Instead of timers, the LF program could also poll the simulator as fast as it chooses, even using a physical connection or action.

 3. **Simulator locked to LF**.
 LF runs in real time or fast and uses a timer to periodically issue "step" commands to the simulator, asking it to step its simulation by the specified amount of time.
 It issues actuator commands and polls for sensor data in between these step operations.